-Interview excerpt Sub-themes Themes 1 Teachers are using computers and projectors to display some materials to students therefore we do possess basic computer skills.
-Due to the nature of our school and environment and number of students we do group students into groups and using few available digital devices (HoS_02, 23 th February 2022) PowerPoint presentation Basic computer skills 2 There are many kinds of digital skills that teachers can pose to teach students among those is the use of the computer which is used to access materials and prepare lessons they can share from one teacher to another and they can share through WhatsApp, Bluetooth e, to be an effective and efficient teacher you must retrieve these platforms to update yourself and to look for current materials because things do change day after day (HoS_01, 22 nd February 2022) Browsing skills Ms word Sharing skills Internet skills Basic Computer skills Online collaboration skills 3 We normally use the internet for online research for the material then print and photocopy for teachers and students.
-Through ICT teacher, we look and evaluate on the internet, some special websites and platforms have digital content and learning materials that is relevant to our students (HoS_04, 26 th February 2022) Excel skills Browsing and searching skills Online research skills Basic computer skills Digital assessment skills 4 The laptop is used to access materials and prepare lesson notes.
-Also, they can share learning materials from one teacher to another through WhatsApp/ (HoS_03, 1 st March 2022) Digital communication Sharing skills Online collaborative skills Digital communication 5 We use excel and Word for assessing the exams in which we get the examination results and grades easily.
-(HoS_05, 28 th February 2022) Excel and Ms word Digital assessment Digital assessment skills
+Interview excerpt Sub-themes Themes 1 Teachers are using computers and projectors to display some materials to students; therefore, we do possess basic computer skills.
+Due to the nature of our school, environment, and number of students, we do group students into groups and use a few available digital devices (HoS.02, 23 rd February 2022) PowerPoint presentation Basic computer skills 2 There are many kinds of digital skills that teachers can possess to teach students; among those is the use of the computer, which is used to access materials and prepare lessons they can share from one teacher to another, and they can share through WhatsApp, Bluetooth, etc., to be an effective and efficient teacher, you must retrieve these platforms to update yourself and to look for current materials because things do change day after day (HoS.01, 22 nd February 2022) Browsing skills Ms Word Sharing skills Internet skills Basic computer skills Online collaboration skills 3 We normally use the internet for online research for the material, then print and photocopy for teachers and students.
+Through the ICT teacher, we look and evaluate on the internet; some special websites and platforms have digital content and learning materials that are relevant to our students (HoSO4, 26 th February 2022) Excel skills Browsing and searching skills Online research skills Basic computer skills Digital assessment skills 4 The laptop is used to access materials and prepare lesson notes.
+Also, they can share learning materials from one teacher to another through WhatsApp/ (HoS.03, 1 st March 2022) Digital communication Sharing skills Online collaborative skills Digital communication 5 We use Excel and Word for assessing the exams, in which we get the examination results and grades easily.
+(HoSO5, 28 th February 2022) Excel and MS Word Digital assessment Digital assessment skills